 If you decide on growing feverfew directly in the garden, the process is much the same.
 Sow the seed in early spring while the ground is still cool.
 Sprinkle the seeds on top of the soil and lightly tamp to make sure they make full contact.
 Don’t cover the seeds, as they need sunlight to germinate.
 As with the indoor seeds, water by misting so you don’t wash the seeds away.
 Your feverfew herb should sprout in about 14 days.
-When the plants are 3 to 5 inches (7.5-10 cm.), thin them to 15 inches apart.
+When the plants are 3 to 5 inches (7.5-10 cm.), thin them to 15 inches (38 cm.) apart.

 If you choose to grow your feverfew plant somewhere other than an herb garden, the only requirement is that the spot be sunny.
 They grow best in loamy soil, but aren’t fussy.
 Indoors, they tend to get leggy, but they flourish in outdoor containers.
 Feverfew is a perennial, so cut it back to the ground after frost and watch for it to regrow in the spring.
 It re-seeds fairly easily, so you might find yourself giving away new plants within a couple of years.
 The feverfew herb blooms between July and October.